PROPHESSOR/prologger/DOC.md

 <a name="Logger+success"></a>

 ### logger.success(data, [options]) ⇒ <code>this</code>
-Analog of info but green
+Alternative to info but green

 **Kind**: instance method of [<code>Logger</code>](#Logger)
 **Returns**: <code>this</code> - this